sansinghsanjay/RemotePyTuner/README.md

 sys, imaplib, getpass, time, email, smtplib, os

 3. This project requires two gmail user id: source_userid@gmail.com and target_userid@gmail.com. source_userid@gmail.com will be used to send the final output of your program to target_userid@gmail.com.
 Then, you can reply from target_userid@gmail.com to take desired actions on your Python program.
 For this you have to allow less secure apps to access your source_userid@gmail.com.
 You can do this by following these steps:
-3.i.
+	i.
 Click on your profile pic at right top of your gmail account.
-A pop-up opens, click on "My Account" in that pop-up.
+A pop-up opens, click on "My Account" in that pop-up. ii.
-3.ii.
 A new tab will open.
-Now click on "Sign-in & Security".
+Now click on "Sign-in & Security". iii.
-3.iii.
 In new page, scroll down to the bottom of page, turn "ON" the "Allow less secure apps" option.

   PERFORM STEP 1, 2 and 3 ONLY ON FIRST USE.